ryannel/pymaze/README.md

 # Background

-I wrote this generator both as a means to investigate maze generation algorithms as well as to refresh my knowledge in python.
+I wrote this generator both as a means to investigate maze generation algorithms as well as to refresh my knowledge of python.
 As such this code base is still very rough but it has served as a valuable learning exercise.